 Section 6000.40 Application for a Permit to Operate

-a) No amusement ride or amusement attraction shall be operated for public use at a carnival or fair in this State without a permit having been issued by the Director to the owner of such equipment.
+a) No amusement ride or amusement attraction shall be operated for public use at a carnival or fair in this State without a permit having been issued by the Director to the owner of that equipment.

-b) The permit will be valid for one calendar year.
-Permits are valid January 1 through December 31.
-A permit is not transferable and if the owner transfers ownership of the amusement ride or amusement attraction, all rights secured under the permit are terminated.
+b) The permit will be valid for one calendar year (January 1 through December 31).
+A permit is not transferable and, if the owner transfers ownership of the amusement ride or amusement attraction, all rights secured under the permit are terminated.

 c) At least 30 days prior to the first day of operation or the expiration of the permit, the owner or agent shall apply to the Director for a permit to operate in Illinois.
 The application shall be made on a form to be supplied by the Department and be accompanied by a certificate of insurance in the amount as set forth in Section 2-14 of the Act, Non-Destructive Test Certificates as required by Section 6000.280, the times and places where the amusement rides or amusement attractions will be available for inspection, and a check, money order or form of electronic payment through E-Pay for the required fees.